THE OTHER SIDE Helsinki (Toinen puoli)

 by Ulla Taipale

 In 2011 Finnish author Johanna Sinisalo published the ecopolitical novel Enkelten Verta (The Blood of Angels).
-This novel has been the source of the inspiration for the Other Side audio space created on a rocky hill behind of Eläintarhan Huvila, in Helsinki Linnunlaulu district.
+This novel was the source of the inspiration for the Other Side audio space created on a rocky hill behind of Eläintarhan Huvila, in Helsinki Linnunlaulu district.
 This natural space is a special spot with it’s own flora and fauna in the centre of Helsinki; it is a natural and charming non-place in the city, not destined for any specific use neither taken care as urban parks tend to be.

 The graphics represent the structures of flowers growing at the site.
 They belong to maple, violet, bird cherry, rose, nettle and elder tree.
 The floral diagrams were introduced in the late 19th century by German botanist A.W.
 Eichler.